How Do You Unclog a Sink That's Full of Water?

 If home remedies don’t suffice, we’ll use industrial-strength cleaning products, cable drain cleaners, and high-pressure water jets to break down the clog once and for all.
 Furthermore, if you give us a call and schedule service, we promise to come on time and prepared to handle the problem.

-If you have a persistent clog that just won’t go away, contact General Plumbing by calling (561) 771-0086.
+If you have a persistent clog resulting in a sink with standing water that just won’t go away, contact General Plumbing by calling (561) 771-0086 or contacting us online.
 We’re happy to schedule prompt service to remove your pesky clog and ensure that your plumbing system functions as intended.
 Furthermore, we’ll offer professional advice to help prevent any future clogs!